sierisimo/publications/TheFunctionChangedMyMind/README-en.md

 ## My first problem

 To be honest, there is no problem with this code.
 Not at all.
-But I have seen this happening in a lot of applications, you start having these calls distributed around without control, then you suddenly have 2 or 3 places doing the same, setting the same intent with a different variable name but same parameters and then doing the same call.
+But I have seen this happening in a lot of applications, firstly you have these calls distributed around without messed around, then you suddenly have 2 or 3 repetitions of the same work in different places, setting the same `Intent` with a different variable name but same parameters and then doing the same call.
 To solve these, most people usually do one of two things:

 1. Wrap it around a single method for each case
 2. Put all under a single class/object and just pass needed parameters for repeated cases